CristinaVolk/Express-App/README.md

 ### Get the json file with some random data about the colors
 * type: GET
 * params: localhost:8081/colors
-* note: testing how json file could be sent to the client-side
+* note: testing how json file could be sent to the client side